amanpilania/amanpilania/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

-- 🔭 I’m currently a CS student at The NorthCap Unversity Gurugram.
-- 📚 I’m currently learning Data Scicence and Back-end web development using NodeJS, ExpressJS and MongoDB.
-- 👯 I’m looking for a software development internship.
+I'm Aman, a junior currently pursuing my Bachelor of Technology in Computer Science with a specialization in Data Science at The NorthCap University, Gurugram, India.
+- 🔭 My area of interest lies in Data Science, Machine Learning and Quantum Computing
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/amanpilania/) or [Gmail](mailto:pilaniaaman11103@gmail.com)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/amanpilania/) or [Gmail](mailto:amanpilaniaa@gmail.com)
 <br>

 ## 📊GitHub Stats :